epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

-FILES THAT COMPRISE THE HELLOWORLD EXAMPLE
+FILES THAT COMPRISE THE CHANNEL ARCHIVER EXAMPLE
 ------------------------------------------

-HelloServiceFactory.java          Java source code of the server side of the example HelloClient.java                  Java source code of the client side of the example helloClientRunner                 A unix (bash) executable script to run the client side helloServerRunner                 A unix (bash) executable script to run the server side helloService.xml                  The EPICS V4 record database which personifies
+ArchiverServiceRPC.h/cpp                  C++ source code of the server side of the example ArchiverServiceRPCMain.cpp                C++ source code of the server side of the example ArchiverClient.cpp                        C++ source code of the client side of the example ArchiverClientResponseHandler.h/cpp       C++ source code of the client for handling the response from server ServiceClient.h/cpp                       C++ source code of the client for handling the response from server showtypes.cpp                             C++ source code of application that shows request and response types types.h                                   C++ source code of types common to client and server

-                                  the hello service.
-helloWorld_setup.bash             A unix (bash) source script which initializes the
-                                  runtime environment (as written, for both client and server).
+start_server                              bash script to start server gethist                                   bash script to query service

+data                                      directory containing sample Channel Archiver data

 PREREQUISITES
 -------------